chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/07/README.md

 ```

 Since a reference to the inner `greeting()` function is never stored, the JavaScript engine may create a closure for `studentName` briefly, but it is immediately thrown away and the closure is not observed in any meaningful way within the program.

+#### Observable Definition
+Formal definition of closure:

+> Closure is observed when a function uses variable(s) from outer scope(s) even while running in a scope where those variable(s) wouldn't be accessible.

+The key components of this definition:
+* A function must be involved.
+* The function must reference at least one variable from the outer scope.
+* The function must be invoked from a different branch of the scope chain from the variable(s).

 [▲ Return to Sections](#sections)